severity1/custom-amazon-bedrock-agent-action/README.md

    Please note that this has only been tested with Anthropic Foundation Models.

-3. **Configure AWS Authentication**:

-   You have two options to authenticate with AWS:
+3. **Configure AWS Authentication**: You have two options to authenticate with AWS:

    - **AWS Credentials**: Ensure you have the necessary AWS credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION`) configured as GitHub Secrets in your repository.
 These credentials will allow the GitHub Action to communicate with the Amazon Bedrock Agent.

    - **GitHub OpenID Connect (OIDC)**: Consider using GitHub OIDC to authenticate with AWS.
 This method allows you to securely assume an IAM role in your AWS account without needing to store long-term AWS credentials as secrets.
 For more information on configuring GitHub OIDC, refer to [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

      > **Tip:** Using GitHub OIDC can enhance security by reducing the need for managing and rotating secrets.
 It also streamlines the authentication process for your GitHub Actions.

+     #### IAM Role Permissions and Trust Policy

+     To securely invoke the Amazon Bedrock agent using GitHub OIDC, follow these steps to configure the IAM Role with a narrowly scoped permission and trust policy:

+     **1. IAM Role Permissions**
+     Restrict the role's permissions to only allow invoking Amazon Bedrock agents using the `bedrock:InvokeAgent` actions:

+     ```json
+     {
+         "Version": "2012-10-17",
+         "Statement": [
+             {
+                 "Sid": "InvokeAgentAccess",
+                 "Effect": "Allow",
+                 "Action": "bedrock:InvokeAgent",
+                 "Resource": "*"
+             }
+         ]
+     }
+     ```
+     > **Note:** It's recommended to further narrow the resource scope for the bedrock:InvokeAgent action by specifying specific Amazon Bedrock Agent resources.
+This ensures that the role only has access to the intended Bedrock agents and improves security.

+     **2. Trust Policy**
+     Add the following trust policy to allow GitHub Actions to assume the role using OIDC:

+     ```json
+     {
+         "Version": "2012-10-17",
+         "Statement": [
+             {
+                 "Effect": "Allow",
+                 "Principal": {
+                     "Federated": "arn:aws:iam::<your-account-id>:oidc-provider/token.actions.githubusercontent.com"
+                 },
+                 "Action": "sts:AssumeRoleWithWebIdentity",
+                 "Condition": {
+                     "StringEquals": {
+                         "token.actions.githubusercontent.com:aud": "sts.amazonaws.com"
+                     },
+                     "StringLike": {
+                         "token.actions.githubusercontent.com:sub": "repo:<org/username>/<your-repo-name>:*"
+                     }
+                 }
+             }
+         ]
+     }
+     ```

+     - Replace `<your-account-id>` with your AWS Account ID.
+     - Replace `<org/username>` and `<your-repo-name>` with your GitHub organization or username and repository name.

+     This trust policy ensures that only GitHub Actions from your specific repository can assume the role using OIDC, enhancing security by scoping the role to the repository level.

 ## Inputs